mohit01-10/Data-Simulation-Project/README.md

 2. Velocity
 3. Height
 4. Trajectory
-5. Accleartion( Displaayed on the console)
+5. Accleartion( Displayed on the console)

 I built this project to simulate the flight of a rocket, taking into account various physical factors.
 It offers real-time visualization of rocket velocity, altitude, and trajectory.